 - Medications (in your carry-on)

 - Print out of your program emergency card (from MyStudyAway)

 - Print out of your insurance cards:

 - o primary insurance, and

 - CISI insurance card (from myCISI)

-- Bed linens and blankets (twin XL)
+- Bed linens and blankets (twin) and pillow

-- Towels

-- Clothes for internship

-- Please check with your internship placement regarding the dress code for your internship site.

-- This link (https://resources.twc.edu/articles/what-should-i-wear-to-work) is a great resource that goes over different dress code types: business formal, business professional, business casual, etc.

-- Business formal clothes for events (especially networking events) - Casual clothes for time on own - Comfortable shoes for walking (tourist and commuter) - Secure (think anti-theft) backpack/bag/purse for commuting on public transit - Lunch box, Tupperware, thermos, and water bottle (or plan to buy in DC) - Packing lunches is a great way to save money! - Ear plugs and headphones (for sleeping and studying in a shared space) - Lanyard (optional) - You will have a Kastle security card that you will need to scan to enter the classroom building.
-You may also have an ID or card to scan for your internship, plus your apartment keys and transit card.
+- Towels - Bathmat (just 1 per unit talk with your roommates) - Clothes for internship - Please check with your internship placement regarding the dress code for your internship site. - This link (https://resources.twc.edu/articles/what-should-i-wear-to-work) is a great resource that goes over different dress code types: business formal, business professional, business casual, etc. - Business formal clothes for events (especially networking events) - Casual clothes for time on own - Comfortable shoes for walking (tourist and commuter) - Secure (think anti-theft) backpack/bag/purse for commuting on public transit - Lunch box, thermos, and water bottle (or plan to buy in DC) - Packing lunches is a great way to save money! - Ear plugs and headphones (for sleeping and studying in a shared space) - Student ID - Your student ID is important to have to get student discounts on tickets and other events! - You may also need to show your student ID when coming to the building for class if surrounding roads are blocked to vehicular traffic (we will discuss this point further in onsite orientation). - License/State ID - Not only will you need your ID for traveling to and from DC, but you may need it for security at some events and venues. - o For example, for White House tours, there are the following requirements:

-• Student ID

-- Your student ID is important to have in order to get student discounts on tickets and other events! - You may also need to show your student ID when coming to the building for class if surrounding roads are blocked to vehicular traffic (we will discuss this point further in onsite orientation).

-• License/State ID

-- Not only will you need your ID for traveling to and from DC, but you may need it for security at some events and venues. - o For example, for White House tours, there are the following requirements: